top of page

 A Simple 3-Question Night Routine to Build Internal Motivation

-Before sleep, ask your child:
+Before sleep, ask your child these three questions:

 1️⃣ What did you try today?